Sargent & Greenleaf, Rochester, New York -

 had to be pulled leaving the vault without protection.

 extension.
-When the boltwork is closed, the extension withdraws from the case and the
+When the bolt work is closed, the extension withdraws from the

-initial patent interference victory and the last to use the black dial design, to be
+victory and the last to use the black dial design, later replaced by white.¹

 Note the extensive movement plate cut outs between and under the